 If your swatch has too many stitches per inch, use a larger sized needle.
 Boo.

 This is why I LOVE INTERCHANGEABLE needle sets (you can see my recommendations and buy them here).
-Imaging grabbing the needle size listed on your new project only to figure out that you need a different size but you’ve already hopped on the airplane or are too far away from home to turn around… this is a knitters nightmare.
+Imagine grabbing the needle size listed on your new project only to figure out that you need a different size but you’ve already hopped on the airplane or are too far away from home to turn around… this is a knitters nightmare.

 Yarns & Needles Need to Complement Each Other